We Made A Huge Mistake (So You Don’t Have To)

 In 2013 our Christmas takings went way down – and it was entirely our fault.

-Today I’m going to tell you about the huge mistake we made that year and how you can avoid it, so you never find yourself in a ball on the bathroom floor, eating cream cheese straight out of the packet and wondering if there’s still time to pursue a career in data entry.
+Today I’m going to tell you about the huge mistake we made that year and how you can avoid it, so you never find yourself blinking in the glow of your open fridge at 3am, squeezing a tube of cheese and ham sandwich spread straight into your mouth and wondering if there’s still time to pursue a career in data entry.

 Not that, you know, anyone here has ever done that.

-This Christmas at Merry + Bright, we sold 630 exploding chocolate frogs.
+This Christmas we sold 630 exploding chocolate frogs.

 For those unacquainted with this variety of amphibian, they’re handmade milk chocolate frogs laced with popping candy.